MadD0c/Ananke/README.md

 ```
 It would be possible to set this up in Ultimaker Cura.
 Unfortunately due to its issues with layer change placeholders and commands as well as the limited UI, doing such would require post processing plugin.
 ## Updating
 The easist to update the collection is via Moonraker Update Manager.
-Add below to your 'moonraker.cfg'
+Add below to your `moonraker.cfg`
 ```yaml
 [update_manager Icarus]
 type: git_repo